 I did my Druidic duty, bearing a bowl of soggy bread crumbs past the Heel Stone and the Slaughter Stone and around the North Barrow to the Station Stone, where I waited with all the other Druids to greet the dawn.
 It was more fun than the Lutheran Catechism classes I was forced to attend as a teenager.
 And now I’m glad to have my photos of the Stonehenge Druid Rites, because Stonehenge is a World Heritage Site roped off to visitors and vandals now, like so many other ancient monoliths that have been crawled over, picked at and scrawled upon.

-Down south in England, the Stonehenge car park is jammed with tour buses.
-But in Caithness you still have the rare privilege—if you dare--of exploring the inside of a 6,000 year-old burial cairn with nary a soul around to save you.
+Down south in Salisbury, England, the Stonehenge car park is jammed with tour buses vying for a distant glimpse of the prehistoric stone circle.
+But in Caithness in the north of Scotland you still have the rare experience—if you dare--of crawling inside a 5,000 year-old Neolithic burial cairn with nary a soul around to save you.

 On one of my explorations of Caithness, I was staying at the comfortable old Portland Arms in Lybster (now renovated as The Portland Hotel).
 One morning I followed the lonely moorland road linking Lybster to Watten, and turned off five miles north of Lybster.
 From a distance, the heaps of stones forming Grey Cairns of Camster, with their long winding stone passages, look like gargantuan grey dragons hibernating on the treeless landscape.